epics-extensions/vscode-epics/README.md

 ## Known Issues

-Every field types are not recognized yet, only the more commons.
+Every field types in database and template files are not recognized yet, only the more commons.

 ## Credits